Get Renew.org Weekly Emails

 Thus, Jewish thought forms, values, hopes, practices, and language shaped Jesus’ way of life and teaching.

 And in fact, the very mission Jesus carried out and gave to his followers is itself deeply Jewish.
 When he said, “Go and make disciples,” his first followers knew exactly what this meant.
 Discipleship was an honored part of their educational system that we began to describe earlier.
 The ultimate culmination of that system was becoming a disciple (talmid in Hebrew) to a rabbi.
 Most never got the honor, but everyone knew what it meant.
-It meant leaving everything behind to attach yourself to a rabbi so you could learn his way of life (his “yoke”; see Mt 11:28-29)—the way he understood and lived out the Scriptures.
+It meant leaving everything behind to attach yourself to a rabbi so you could learn his way of life (his “yoke”; see Matthew 11:28-29)—the way he understood and lived out the Scriptures.
 The goal was not merely to know what the rabbi knew; it was to become like the rabbi (Luke 6:40).

 “The goal was not merely to know what the rabbi knew; it was to become like the rabbi.”